NicoleLiggeri/intership-OC/README.md

 It turns out that yesterday’s work cannot be used.
 What I worked on was not the official ERIH-PLUS list but the ERIH-PLUS list provided by Dimensions.

-> "Classification systems in ERIH PLUS by Dimensions are automated emulations of standard classification systems used around the world, based on machine learning guided by topic experts.
+> Classification systems in ERIH PLUS by Dimensions are automated emulations of standard classification systems used around the world, based on machine learning guided by topic experts.
 Thus, these provide an accurate representation of the classifications, labelling all fitting documents in ERIH PLUS by Dimensions automatically.
-Categories can be used in conjunction with keyword and abstract searches, or other filters, making searches through ERIH PLUS by Dimensions extremely simple and effective."
+Categories can be used in conjunction with keyword and abstract searches, or other filters, making searches through ERIH PLUS by Dimensions extremely simple and effective.

 > You acknowledge that Dimensions is protected by copyright and other proprietary rights, which we and our licensors will retain.
 You will abide by all relevant copyright notices, usage restrictions and other additional licensing terms, including those on the acknowledgements page, and agree that any unauthorized use will result in the automatic termination of any rights granted to you.

 So, what are the real ERIH-PLUS categories?
 By digging through the official website, there appears to be no formal classification.
 However, one can infer the categories from the **approved journals list** published on the site.
 This results in **30 categories** without any subcategories.